SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: Conclusion

 \section{Conclusion}

-We present SilverTorch, a unified model-based system for serving large-scale recommendation on GPUs.
-SilverTorch democratizes recommendation model development using PyTorch, simplifying client-side logic and eliminating dependencies on standalone services.
-SilverTorch proposes a fused Int8 ANN index and introduces a bloom index feature filtering as model layers.
-We further propose a co-designing bloom index and ANN search algorithm.
-SilverTorch extends existing retrieval model by introducing OverArch and in-model value model, enhancing recall while keeps latency low.
-SilverTorch employs embedding cache to avoid calculating item embedding for ranking.
-Our experiments demonstrate SilverTorch can serve million items and scale to multiple GPUs.
-Compared to state-of-the-art systems, SilverTorch achieves $5.6\times$ lower latency, $23.7\times$ throughput improvement and is $13.35\times$ more cost-efficient.
-We believe that SilverTorch represents an important step toward GPU-based serving for future recommendation models.
+SilverTorch, a model-based recommendation serving system on GPUs, simplifies client-side logic and eliminates dependencies on standalone services.
+We propose a co-designed fused Int8 ANN search and Bloom index as model layers.
+SilverTorch extends retrieval models with OverArch and Value Model, improving recall, employs item embedding caching to reduce online computation.
+Our experiments demonstrate serving millions of items across multiple GPUs with $23.7\times$ throughput improvement and $13.35\times$ better cost-efficiency compared to state-of-the-art systems.
+SilverTorch represents an important step toward GPU-native serving for recommendation models.